Frequently Asked Questions

 I want to know more about the newsletter.

-The BlackSpace NWSLTR is a quarterly feature of original content for Black urbanists!
-The NWSLTR will produce and disseminate Black intellectual thought on issues including (but not limited to) urban design, planning, the arts, architecture, landscape architecture, and community development.
+The BlackSpace newsletter is a quarterly feature of original content for Black urbanists!
+The NWSLTR will produce and disseminate thought leadership on issues including (but not limited to) urban design, planning, the arts, architecture, landscape architecture, and community development.

 Who are the BlackSpace alumni?